-The periodic table is the chemist’s playground and an icon of science that’s found on science classroom walls by the millions all over the country, all around the world.
+The periodic table is the chemist’s playground—an icon of science that’s found on classroom walls around the world.
 Although it’s one of the most powerful conceptual tools in all of science, it didn’t spring forth all at once.

 Long before the existence of atoms had been proven—that wasn’t until the 20th century, after all—there still were chemical researchers all over the world who were looking to find useful compounds.
 Some of these substances that they found seemed to be more fundamental than others.
 These “elements” could not be broken down into other substances by any normal physical means.

 Ancient cultures knew of at least 10 different chemical elements.
 Most of these were found in their native state as metals, including copper, silver, gold, platinum, lead, mercury, and tin.

 Ancient cultures knew of at least 10 different chemical elements.
 Most of these were found in their native state as metals, including copper, silver, gold, platinum, lead, mercury, and tin.
 There are also nonmetallic elements that occur in nature; carbon comes from charcoal and sulfur from volcanoes.

 Then we come to the 12th through the 16th centuries—the period of alchemy—where various scholars learned to separate a few other elements by using intense fires.
 The new elements discovered during this period include arsenic, zinc, bismuth, and phosphorous.

 Between 1735 and 1805, chemists devised new techniques to purify and characterize more than two dozen new elements.
 Many of the new elements were discovered by studying minerals through wet chemical analysis, where scientists dissolved and broke apart the minerals; or by blowpipe analysis, where you used an intensely hot flame to melt and fuse various parts of the minerals.
 The important elements nickel, cobalt, magnesium, chromium, molybdenum, tungsten, uranium—they were all discovered during this period.
 Also during this period was the first isolation of gaseous elements: Hydrogen, nitrogen, and oxygen.

 Mendeleev Brings Order to the Elements